-Hailed for her the “arresting color” (Cincinnati Enquirer) of her voice, Julie Miller has appeared as a soloist with orchestras throughout the U.S.A. and has attracted the interest of opera companies.
-A recent alumna of the Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago, she has appeared on the stage of the Lyric Opera of Chicago as Emilia in Otello, Annina (La Traviata), Ida (Die Fledermaus) and Krystina (The Passenger).
+Hailed for her the “arresting color” (Cincinnati Enquirer) of her voice, Julie Miller has appeared as a soloist with orchestras and opera companies throughout the U.S.A.
+As a member of the Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago she appeared on the stage of the Lyric Opera of Chicago as Emilia in Otello, Annina (La Traviata), Ida (Die Fledermaus) and Krystina (The Passenger).
 Other notable assignments with the company include Baroness Nica in Yardbird plus understudies of Octavian in Der Rosenkavalier and Waltraute in Die Walküre.
 She recently performed the title role in Handel’s Ariodante which Chicago Classical Review described as an “admirable and professional performance" and the Chicago Tribune called "deeply musical."